abinnovator/Surfer-IDE/README.md

 ### Inbuilt Hackatime
 Inbuilt hackatime allows you to track your time directly in the editor without any extra extensions so all you need is a hackatime api key

+(If you think this is ai its not. except for the themes part.:))